tobinatore/dtn-dos/README.md

 ## Running scenarios

 When you have chosen a scenario to run using the start.sh script, the core gui gets started, and the simulation runs.
-At the moment the setup of the scenarios has to be done by hand, but we're working on a way to automate this.
+The setup of the scenarios in CORE is handled by setup scripts, so you don't have to do anything besides running the start.sh script and picking a scenario.

+## Overview over all included scenarios

-## TestScenario
+### TestScenario
 The only scenario as of right now.
+The following services are being automatically started when this scenario is chosen:

+- bping on node 1, pinging node 3 on the 3.1 enpoint from node 1's 1.2 endpoint
+- bpecho on node 3, acknowledging incoming bundles on enpoint 3.1

-Please double click on every node in the core gui (n1 - n3).
-This will open a shell on the respective node.
-Run the following commands on each node:
+When double clicking on a node in the CORE-GUI, a shell with root access will open on that specific node.
+You can run any ION command there for further testing.

- 1. `$ cp /home/{username}/.core/configs/ion/TestScenario/{node}/ .`
- 2. `$ ionstart -I {node}.rc` or `$ ionstart -I {node}_ltp.rc`
- 3. any of ION's inbuilt commands such as `bping`, `bpsource`, ...
-Available endpoints are `{node number}`.1 - `{node number}`.3 .
+As of now, there is no script visualizing the traffic between node 1 and node 3.
+It's most likely that there won't be one in the near future, as this is just a basic scenario for testing.
+You can run `bpstats` followed by `tail ion.log` to get an overview about how many bundles were sent / received.

+A line by line overview of the output of `bpstats`:
+1. Number of bundles sourced (created) by this node. -> grouped by priority with a sum of all bundles at the end (this also applies for the following lines)
+2. Number of bundles forwarded by the node.
+3. Number of bundles that have been transmitted.
+4. Number of bundles that have been received.
+5. Number of bundles that have been delivered.
+6. Number of bundles that have been custody transferred.
+7. Number of bundles that have been reforwarded
+8. Number of bundles that expired.

 *More coming soon, still in development!*